Loading

 To still be able to tax the Bitcoin and include the income from your sales in your tax return, you can use the FIFO method (first-in-first-out).
 Many tax offices accept this method for convenience.
 By following this method, you first sell those cryptocurrencies that you bought first.

-Bitcoin Calculation example with fictitious values:
+Bitcoin calculation example with fictitious values:

 Your 1st purchase (Purchase 1): April 5, 2019 – 2 Bitcoins – 233.90 euros each